Judicial Interpretation [2025] No. 5

 (3) Using another's patent number in contracts, product specifications, advertisements or other promotional materials without authorization, thereby misleading the public to believe the products are another's invention, utility model or design.

-The counterfeiting of another's patent shall be deemed to constitute "serious circumstances" under Article 216 of the Criminal Law where any of the following conditions is met:
+Rule 10 Counterfeiting another's patent under any of the following circumstances shall be deemed to constitute "serious circumstances" under Article 216 of the Criminal Law:

 (1) The illegal gains amount to CNY 100,000 or more, or the illegal business turnover amounts to CNY 200,000 or more;